 The Car Connection Mercedes-Benz EQC Overview

-The Mercedes-Benz EQC is the automaker's first all-electric crossover SUV and the first popular vehicle to launch its EQ sub-brand for electric vehicles.
+The Mercedes-Benz EQC is the automaker's first all-electric crossover SUV and the first popular electric vehicle to launch its EQ sub-brand for plug-in vehicles.

 It made its debut in 2016 as a concept vehicle but took until 2018 to make its first appearance as a production-ready vehicle.
-The Mercedes-Benz EQC will go on sale first in Norway in 2019 and will arrive in North America, but after several delays it won't arrive until 2021.
+The Mercedes-Benz EQC went on sale in Europe in 2019; it was originally scheduled to arrive in North America, but after several delays it won't arrive until 2021.

 The EQC is powered by an 80-kwh battery and returns a range of more than 200 miles, according to the automaker.

-With the EQC, Mercedes-Benz has a rival for electric crossovers such as the Jaguar I-Pace, Tesla Model X, BWM iX3, Audi E-tron, and Porsche Taycan.
+With the EQC, Mercedes-Benz has a rival for electric crossovers such as the Jaguar I-Pace, Tesla Model X, Tesla Model Y, Audi E-tron, and Porsche Taycan.

 The Mercedes-Benz EQC is instantly at home in the automaker's lineup of utility vehicles that includes the GLC-Class and GLE-Class.
-The EQC will be built alongside the GLC-Class but will be 4 inches longer than the crossover SUV and coupe.
-The EQC should offer more interior room than both thanks to batteries below the floor, and Mercedes says the electric crossover comfortably seats five.
+The EQC is built alongside the GLC-Class and is 4 inches longer than the crossover SUV and coupe.
+With its batteries mostly below the floor, it offers slightly more space than the GLC.

 Styling for the EQC largely follows Mercedes-Benz's language in profile, but not in the details.
 The front grille is unique to the EQC and equipped as standard with a light-up three-pointed star and a long, horizontal light band that reaches across the face and atop the panel black grille.
 Its LED headlights are a signature element for the EQC and frame a low-slung maw that reaches down toward the road in a broad swoop.